13 Things Only Extremely Frugal People Will Understand

 Do you love frugal living or are you intrigued by extremely frugal people?
 Either way, you are bound to understand and share my joys in the list below.

 I decided to live a frugal life at a young age.
-Well, as a child it wasn’t really a choice.
+However, as a child, it wasn’t really a choice.
 We were not rich and my parents taught me how to bargain shop and coupon.
 I used to LOVE grocery shopping with my mom and totaling up the items as she put them in the cart.
 Those experiences made me who I am today.
 My parents taught me the importance of budgeting your money and striving to pay less for items to keep money in your wallet and save more.